-Ivindo River in general is not similar to most rivers.
+Ivindo River, in general, is not similar to most rivers.
 It constantly divides into smaller streams and one can easily get lost here.

 Falls were almost eliminated…

 In 2002 there was established Ivindo National Park and in 2005 there was proposed to include it in UNESCO World Heritage list (not included up to this day).
-It seemed that this gorgeous place is spared from the axe of civilization… until the plans changed.
+It seemed that this gorgeous place is spared from the axis of civilization… until the plans changed.

 Around 2007 it was announced that a hydropower plant would be built on Kongou Falls and the energy would be used to power the new Bélinga iron mine.